Please change to our global website

 Share this article

-Smoker’s flu, often referred to as tobacco cessation syndrome or nicotine withdrawal syndrome, encompasses a range of symptoms that can occur when individuals quit smoking.
+Smoker’s flu, often referred to as tobacco cessation syndrome or nicotine withdrawal syndrome, encompasses a range of symptoms that can occur when individuals quit smoking or are quitting cigarettes.
+When someone quits smoking, the body begins to recover and eliminate nicotine, starting the healing process.

 Some of the symptoms are genuinely physical, and some are the result of a mental process caused by the belief that the former smoker has made a tremendous sacrifice by giving up something they enjoyed.